Things to do in Turkey

 The Grand Bazaar is one of the largest and oldest covered markets in the world.
 It is spread out over 61 covered streets and has more than 4,000 shops and is often regarded as one of the first shopping malls in the world.
-Today, it employs 26,000 people and is one of the major landmarks in Istanbul, open daily except Sundays and holidays.
+Today, it employs 26,000 people and is one of the major landmarks in Istanbul, open daily except for Sundays and holidays.
 Be sure to look through doorways to discover hidden stores and wander down narrow lanes to watch artisans at work.
 When actually shopping, it is usual to drink lots of tea, compare prices and try your hand at bargaining.

 Bosphorus Cruise, Istanbul

 If you do nothing else in Istanbul on a Turkey vacation, take a cruise on the Bosphorus, a stretch of water which separates Europe from Asia.
 The cruise will sail along both sides and depending on which cruise you take, can travel as far as the Black Sea, 32 kilometres/20 miles away from Istanbul which takes 90 minutes each way.
 It is recommended to stop off at one of the small towns along the way, maybe have lunch in one of the many fish restaurants and then take a later boat back to Istanbul.
 On this cruise, you will see many outstanding sights.